PaytmLabs/MobileChallenge/README.md

 - [ ] Android: _Java/Kotlin_ | iOS: _Swift_
 - [ ] exchange rates must be fetched from: http://fixer.io/
-- [ ] rates should be persisted locally and refresed no more frequently than every 30 minutes
+- [ ] rates should be persisted locally and refreshed no more frequently than every 30 minutes
 - [ ] user must be able to select the input currency from the list of supplied values

 ### Evaluation: